adyork/intro-to-apis-taxamatch/_episodes/02-how-to-use.md

 > Pick a method to interact with the numbers API.
 Pick a number and make the request.
 Then paste the response you get into the workshop collaborative document.
 {: .callout}

+## Languages: Python

+### SDK

+### working with response data

+While working with response data, you may be taking json and putting it into python dicts and data frames.
+Let's briefly review these types.

+See "dicts" from "Introduction to the Web and Online APIs" https://colinsauze.github.io/web-novice/03-dicts/index.html